AudioCommons/ac-mediator/README.md

 environment using Docker.
 You can also set up the development environment manually by installing all dependencies (including PostgreSQL and Redis).
 This works like a standard Django application but you'll have to manually connect all components.
-We do not instructions for this but it should not be too complicated.
+We do not provide instructions for manuall installation, but it should not be too complicated.

 ## Setting up dev environment